AdobeDocs/platform-learn.de-DE/help/tutorial-one-adobe/overview.md

 ## Voraussetzungen

-Wenn Sie dieses Tutorial mit Ihrer eigenen Adobe Experience Cloud-Instanz durchführen möchten, müssen die folgenden Programme in Ihrer Instanz bereitgestellt werden und Sie müssen auf Folgendes zugreifen können:
+If you want to take this tutorial using your own Adobe Experience Cloud instance, the following applications need to be provisioned in your instance and you need to be able to access:

-- Adobe Firefly [https://firefly.adobe.com/](https://firefly.adobe.com/){target="_blank"}
+- Adobe Firefly
-- Adobe Photoshop
+- Adobe Photoshop, Adobe Frame I/O, Adobe Substance 3D Staging
 - Adobe Workfront
-- Adobe Workfront Fusion [https://fusion.adobe.com/](https://fusion.adobe.com/){target="_blank"}
+- Adobe Workfront Fusion
-- Adobe Experience Platform: [https://experience.adobe.com/platform](https://experience.adobe.com/platform){target="_blank"}
-- Adobe Experience Platform-Datenerfassung: [https://experience.adobe.com/#/data-collection/](https://experience.adobe.com/#/data-collection/){target="_blank"}
+- Datenerfassung in Adobe Experience Platform und Adobe Experience Platform
-- Zugriff auf das Demosystem: [https://dsn.adobe.com/](https://dsn.adobe.com/){target="_blank"}
+- Zugriff auf das Demosystem Weiter: [https://dsn.adobe.com/](https://dsn.adobe.com/){target="_blank"}

 ## Abschluss und Zertifizierung